dgrnbrg/spiral/README.md

 Async Ring also includes a complete set of optimized ports of Ring middleware.
 These ports includes a ported test suite, so you can feel comfortable in the logic being executed.

-### Beauty

-Beauty is a simple concurrent router that lets you reuse your existing Ring routes and handlers, be they Clout or Compojure, Hiccup or Selmer.
-You just need to pass your existing app to the `beauty-router` middleware, and then annotate any handlers that you want to run concurrently with prioritization.

 ### Integration with standard servers